Eindhoven Travel Guide

-Eindhoven is often seen more as a business hub than a tourist destination, and is overlooked by many travellers.
-Located in North Brabant, the city is a European technology and design hub, and has grown from being a mere village at the start of the 20th century.
-Once a mere village, it has become one of the largest cities in the Netherlands, with a population of more than 200,000.
+Eindhoven is often seen as a business hub rather than a tourist destination, and is overlooked by many travellers.
+Located in North Brabant, the city is a European design and technology centre, and has developed a great deal since the start of the 20th century.
+Once a mere village, it has become one of the largest cities in the country.

-Despite its overlooked status, Eindhoven is a bustling city with plenty of amusements and attractions to offer visitors, including world-class museums like the Van Abbemuseum, which houses one of the best modern art collections in the world.
-Other interesting museums in Eindhoven include the Historic Open-Air Museum, the Museum Kempenland, and the Ton Smits House.
+Visitors will find plenty of amusements and attractions, including world-class museums, like the Van Abbemuseum, which houses one of the world's best collections of modern art.
+The Ton Smits House, and the Historical Open-Air Museum are worth visiting too.
 The Philips First Incandescent Lamp Factory of 1891 is also fascinating for those interested in technology and the history of the city.

 Eindhoven's blend of modern technology and historic preservation is evident in its landmark buildings.
 Travellers can spend the morning touring centuries-old churches (including Paterskerk, Sint-Catharinakerk, and Sint Joriskerk), before viewing space-age constructions like the UFO-shaped Evoluon conference centre, or the 'Blob' in the Admirant shopping area.
 Active visitors will also find lots to do, such strolling through the sculpture gardens of the Stadswandelpark, or a spinning around the Hovenring, the first suspended bicycle roundabout path in the world.

 Eindhoven is a lively city, with plenty of music and theatre options.
 The downtown area is full of excellent restaurants, particularly around the Markt, the Dommelstraat and the Bergen Quarter.
-Located just 90 minutes from Amsterdam by train, Eindhoven makes a great weekend getaway for anyone exploring the Netherlands.
+All things considered, Eindhoven is a great weekend getaway from Amsterdam.

 Become our Eindhoven Travel Expert